Staccato: Notation

 In 20th-century music, a dot placed above or below a note indicates that it should be played staccato, and a wedge is used for the more emphatic staccatissimo.
 However, before 1850, dots, dashes, and wedges were all likely to have the same meaning, even though some theorists from as early as the 1750s distinguished different degrees of staccato through the use of dots and dashes, with the dash indicating a shorter, sharper note, and the dot a longer, lighter one.

 A number of signs came to be used in the late 19th and early 20th centuries to discriminate more subtle nuances of staccato.
 These signs involve various combinations of dots, vertical and horizontal dashes, vertical and horizontal wedges, and the like, but attempts to standardize these signs have not generally been successful.

 The example below illustrates the scope of the staccato dot:

 In the first measure, the pairs of notes are in the same musical part (or voice) since they are on a common stem.
 The staccato applies to both notes of the pairs.
 In the second measure, the pairs of notes are stemmed separately indicating two different parts, so the staccato applies only to the upper note.

 The opposite musical articulation of staccato is legato, signifying long and continuous notes.
 There is an intermediate articulation called either mezzo staccato or non legato.

-By default, in the music notation program Sibelius, "staccatos shorten a note by 50%."
+For wind and bowed string instruments in particular, staccato is often also associated with a faster attack, potentially involving a different bowing or tonguing technique as appropriate.